3noch/Dewhiten/README.md

-If you have `runhaskell` or `runghc` installed, you can also run `dewhiten` without compiling it like this
+If you have `runhaskell` or `runghc` installed, you can also run `dewhiten` without compiling it like this:

     $ runhaskell Dewhiten

 or

     $ runghc Dewhiten